himankjn/himankjn/readme.md

-### Hi there, I'm Othmane  👋
+### Hello there, I'm Himank.  👋

-- 🌱 I’m currently learning
+- 📚 I’m currently a student @IIITB pursuing my masters in CSE.
-- 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Contribute more to Open Source projects
+-
 ## Languages and Tools